cantart/conn4/README.md

 ## TODO

 - [ ] Add team mechanics to the game: Not just 1v1, any player in the team can drop piece on behalf of the team
+- [ ] Show warning modal when a player is about to leave but still in game
+- [ ] Add new chat item: player joined/left the room